Tele-Counselling & Psychotherapy

 Headshot of Counselling Therapist

-Nicole Cormier has a Bachelor of Arts from the Université de Moncton and a Master of Arts in Counselling Psychology from Yorkville University.
-She is currently pursuing a Doctorate in Counselling and Psychotherapy from Yorkville University.
+Nicole Ricketts has a Bachelor of Arts from the Université de Moncton and a Master of Arts in Counselling Psychology from Yorkville University.
 Her designations include: Licensed Counselling Therapist-C (LCT-C) with the College of Counselling Therapists of New Brunswick (CCTNB) and Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (CCPA).
+She has advanced training in trauma-informed therapy, Acceptance and Commitment Therapy (ACT), grief and loss, anticipatory grief, and palliative approaches to care.

 Nicole has been working with the Alzheimer Society of New Brunswick since 2018.
 Her previous experiences include long-term care, crisis intervention, and community outreach throughout New Brunswick.
-She has experience working with individuals, families, and groups.
-Services are offered in English and French.
+She offers support in English and French.

 Logo for the council of the federation canada's premiers